-- 5.19 ETSU-R-97, PPS22 and its Companion Guide and PPG24: Planning and Noise offer further advice. - 5.20 Early consultation with the Council's Environmental Health Department and the Anti Social Behaviour Manager is recommended.
+- 5.19 This guidance does not reflect a blanket restriction on wind turbines, but guidance on location in order to minimise harmful impacts. - 5.20 ETSU-R-97, PPS22 and its Companion Guide and PPG24: Planning and Noise offer further advice. - 5.21 Early consultation with the Council's Environmental Health Department and the Anti Social Behaviour Manager is recommended.

-5.21 Please see Appendix 1 - 'Noise'.
+5.22 Please see Appendix 1 - 'Noise'.